davidbr5264/url2singbox/README.md

 ## Notes from a real-world config

-A few things here came directly from analyzing an actual production config (v2rayN's Windows client default template) rather than documentation alone: a single `mixed` inbound instead of separate SOCKS/HTTP ones, `hosts`-type static DNS resolution for the encrypted resolver's own hostname, the combined port/protocol `hijack-dns` rule, the QUIC-blocking option, the HTTPS/SVCB DNS short-circuit rule, always-on `independent_cache`, and the process-name self-protection rule described above.
+Most of this generator's DNS and route structure now directly mirrors an actual production config (v2rayN's Windows client default template) rather than documentation alone: a single `mixed` inbound instead of separate SOCKS/HTTP ones, `hosts`-type static DNS resolution for the encrypted resolver's own hostname, a dedicated plain-UDP DNS tier for bypass domains (matching its `direct_dns` pattern, for the CDN-locality reason explained above), the combined port/protocol `hijack-dns` rule, the QUIC-blocking option, the HTTPS/SVCB DNS short-circuit rule, always-on `independent_cache`, `store_fakeip: false` when FakeIP is on, and the process-name self-protection rule.

+Two deliberate deviations remain, both privacy-motivated rather than
+oversights:
+- `default_domain_resolver` (bootstraps your proxy server's own hostname, if it's domain-based) stays on the *encrypted* resolver here, not the plain-UDP one the reference config uses for this.
+There's no reason to let even that one query go out in cleartext when keeping it encrypted costs nothing extra.
-One thing from that config deliberately *not* copied as-is: it uses `ip_accept_any` in a DNS rule to route general queries to its `hosts` server.
-That's real, documented syntax (confirmed against sing-box's own `hosts` server docs) — but it solves a different problem than what this generator needs.
-It's for intercepting arbitrary app queries about domains in the hosts table; this generator's hosts table only exists to bootstrap its own DNS servers' connections, which `domain_resolver` (set directly on those server entries) already handles on its own, narrower and simpler.
+- That reference config uses `ip_accept_any` in a DNS rule to route general app queries to its `hosts` server.
+That's real, documented syntax (confirmed against sing-box's own `hosts` server docs) — but it solves a different problem than this generator needs: intercepting arbitrary app queries about domains in the hosts table.
+This generator's hosts table only exists to bootstrap its own DNS servers' connections, which `domain_resolver` (set directly on those server entries) already handles on its own, narrower and simpler.

 ## If something isn't working